dstackai/dstack/docs/docs/installation/index.md

 #### Kubernetes

-`dstack` supports both managed and self-managed Kubernetes clusters.
+`dstack` supports both self-managed, and managed Kubernetes clusters.

 ??? info "Prerequisite"
     To use GPUs with Kubernetes, the cluster must be installed with the